neptune-ai/docs/docs/getting-started/integrate-neptune-into-your-codebase/how-to-connect-neptune-to-your-python-codebase-step-by-step.rst

 If you are not using Python, no worries, Neptune plays nicely with other languages as well.

-Read :ref:`how to use Neptune with other languages <integration-any-language>` here.
+Read :ref:`how to use Neptune with other languages <integrations-any-language>` here.

 Step 2: See if Neptune integrates with your current experiment tracking tool (Optional)
 ---------------------------------------------------------------------------------------